chooie/test-driven-clj-cljs/NOTES.md

 # Notes
 ## TODOs
-- External Dependency checks
+- SPA supporting frontend routing
+  - Home page component
+  - About component
+- Loading a url renders the correct page on the frontend

 ## TODO on current task
-- Check node version is correct
-- Check java version is correct
+- Choose a frontend library
+  - Reagent
+  - Reframe